Van Cott Jewelers: A Historical Perspective

 Birdie Rosen was a jewelry designer and manufacturer in Los Angeles.
 Fate brought Birdie to study gemology at the GIA in 1977.
 Birdie's dynamic personality and flare for beautiful jewelry design together with Bill's gemological knowledge was a timely connection for Van Cott Jewelers.
 Next, learning the Van Cott traditions and the guidelines for customer service was essential for their family business.

 Today, Van Cott Jewelers exemplifies a full service retail store whose roots are from a time when the "little things" mattered.
 The lessons of those who came first, Ruby Levine, Kenneth Van Cott and Herbert Levine are still being practiced by Bill and Birdie.
-As the leading Jeweler in the Southern Tier of NY, "we" invite you to visit one of our two locations and to be part of history!
+As the leading Jeweler in the Southern Tier of NY, "we" invite you to visit our Town Square location and to be part of history!

 Bill and Birdie Levine and the Van Cott Gems!